pseay/HierarchyComponents/README.md

 ---
 - This is a project to make initializing and traversing a GUI much simpler.
 The goal is to shorten multiple lines of code and make the hierarchy easier to navigate.
 ---
-Note the differences before and after Hierarchy Components:
+There are many differences before and after Hierarchy Components:

 Notably:
 * You can easily tell which components are children of which other components